Contents

 Key global trends include:

 Mobile trading adoption and cloud-based brokerage infrastructure reduced barriers to entry for both new traders and new broker brands.
 The trading floor has evolved from a physical location to a digital interface accessible from any smartphone.
 This shift enabled brokers to scale rapidly, but also intensified competition across all regions.
+Key trends in CFD trading include mobile-first trading, AI-powered predictive analysis for risk management, and the growth of cryptocurrency CFDs.

 This section provides a comparative benchmark of CFD trading growth across APAC, Europe and UK, MENA, and Latin America from roughly 2018 to 2025.
 The focus is on account growth, product mix, and regulatory environment.